pillars/styleguides/css.md

 .nav-list {}
 ```

-Do not style html selectors, instead try to provoid semantic classes:
+Also, do not style html selectors, instead try to provoid semantic classes:

 **Bad**